Snap-In Dentures

 Dental implants function like real teeth.
 They are comfortable and require no dietary restrictions.

 Snap-in dentures use bulky, acrylic teeth, which will impact your ability to speak clearly.
-Dental implants use zirconia teeth which will not interfere with your ability to speak at all.
+Dental implants use zirconia teeth, which will not interfere with your ability to speak at all.

 No. These are interchangeable terms used to describe the same non-permanent dental solution.
-All of these use acrylic teeth that need to be removed and cleaned each night
+All of these use acrylic teeth that need to be removed and cleaned each night.

-Snap-in dentures will cost $8,000-$12,000 on average, with an extra $1,500 to $2,500 to replace teeth every five years.
-All-on-X dental implants usually cost $25,000-$40,000 an arch nationally; at America’s First, we are able to offer the procedure at $14,950 per arch due to low overhead and working only with the most experienced oral surgeons.
+Snap-in dentures will cost $8,000 – $12,000 on average, with an extra $1,500 to $2,500 to replace teeth every five years.
+All-on-X dental implants usually cost $25,000 – $40,000 an arch nationally; at America’s First, we are able to offer the procedure at a much lower cost due to low overhead and working only with the most experienced oral surgeons.

 Based on our experience, all-on-X procedures are a better investment than snap-in dentures.
 Learn more about the benefits and costs of all-on-X procedures here.